Calling it even

 “There are two types of people — those who come into a room and say, ‘Well, here I am,’ and those who come into a room and say, ‘Ah, there you are.’” — Frederick Collins

-We’re lucky that our work allows us to serve others every day.
-That doesn’t mean we don’t advocate for ourselves; it does mean that we remember that some rewards can’t be paid in money or title or accolades but in knowing we made a difference that day to someone.
+Every day, we have the opportunity to say, "Ah, there you are” to someone who needs a little bit of inspiration, a little bit of knowledge, a little bit of respect.
+That doesn’t mean we don’t advocate for ourselves professionally; it does mean that we remember that some rewards can’t be paid in money or title or accolades but in knowing we made a difference that day to someone.

 Next